Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 After the successful installation , we need to configure git.

 :::{note}
 The Git configuration file for each repository is stored in `.git/config` file in each repository.
 But the current user's Git configuration file is stored in `~/.gitconfig` file.
+When configuring Git, add `--global` to apply to the current user, and if not, it applies only to the current repository.
 :::